jorgehatccrma/vimconfig/README.md

 3. Launch Vim and Install plugins

-The first time you launch Vim, it should autmatically install [Vundle](https://github.com/VundleVim/Vundle.vim), which is the plugin manager of my choice.
+The first time you launch Vim, it should automatically install [Vundle](https://github.com/VundleVim/Vundle.vim), which is the plugin manager of my choice.
 Only the manager is installed automatically.
 The plugins you need to install from within Vim with a single command: